 (*I just want to note, here, that my parents are ridiculously helpful people who mean well and help me whenever I ask.
 I just also think it’s funny that they want to help SO MUCH, and my stubbornness is usually what stands in the way.
 I’m incredibly lucky and grateful for these people and they all deserve gold stars for putting up with me.)

 Anyway, I finally (if not begrudgingly) agreed, the family friend came over and finished the tile work in just a few short hours, I bought everyone tacos for lunch, and one less job was crossed off my to-do list while I simultaneously spun through the house, Tasmanian Devil-style, cleaning and working on other unfinished projects, including breaking down a lot of cardboard boxes (they seem to multiply like rabbits around here, but they came in handy for protecting my hallway carpet from thinset-covered sneakers).

 Easy.
 Like, stupid easy.
-If you caught my Periscope earlier this afternoon, I pointed out a few tips and things I caught while checking the work, fixed them to my liking, and am ready to roll with grout as of tomorrow morning.
+If you caught my video earlier this afternoon, I pointed out a few tips and things I caught while checking the work, fixed them to my liking, and am ready to roll with grout as of tomorrow morning.

 Sigh… Mom, Dad: you were right again.